isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 </tbody>
 </table>
 <h3>2) Expected Student Behaviour</h3>
 Students are expected to be respectful to all in school at all times.
 They are to follow the school rules and regulations and to respect the authority of the Councillors, student leaders and class committee members.
-They are to be caring towards their schoolmates and avoid any activity that may cause harm or injury to others. <strong>At the Assembly Area during Flag Raising Ceremony /At Assembly in the Hall</strong>
+They are to be caring towards their schoolmates and avoid any activity that may cause harm or injury to others. <br/><br/><strong>At the Assembly Area during Flag Raising Ceremony /At Assembly in the Hall</strong>
 <ul>
 <li>Assemble according to classes and index numbers quickly and quietly.</li>
 <li>Students are required to bring along their reading materials.
 Observe silence and read while waiting for the programme to begin.</li>